Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 </OptimizationRoot>

 The default is applied once at startup; user input later takes precedence.
-The in-tree reference
+It also permits durable

 import { useOptimization } from '@contentful/optimization-react-native'